CedricChnfr/portfolio/_posts/Courses/2024-10-03-5G-Technologies.markdown

 ### Presentation
 During the "5G Technologies" course, taught by Etienne Sicard, the main objective was to explore various topics related to cellular networks, with a focus on the emerging 5G technology.

 The course employed reverse pedagogy, meaning that we were responsible for delivering presentations to learn.
-Thanks to deep research on different subjects, we understood the core technologies of 5G and its impact on society.
+Thanks to deep research on different subjects, we understood the core technologies of 5G, its impact on society and many other subject

-5G represents a significant shift in cellular networks, introducing software-defined radio (SDR) and microservices, fundamentally changing the architecture of cellular networks.

 ## PART B: DESCRIPTIVE PART

 ### Experience Details
 #### Environment and Context
 During this course, we discussed a wide range of subjects.
 I had the opportunity to collaborate with Samia Boukouiss on a presentation about technologies for 6G.
 We covered various aspects such as 6G applications and opportunities, core 6G technologies, challenges in developing 6G, development timeline and global efforts, and 6G’s impact on society.

+I also participated in the presentations of my classmates, including:
+- Starlink, Kuiper
+- LTE-M for IoT
+- Samsung & 6G
+- Drone-trains
+- Orange and 6G
+- Environmental impacts
+- 5G: Vehicle to Everything (V2X)
+- Cancer & EM waves
+- ...

+Through these presentations, I learned a lot of new things.

 #### My Function
 In the practical sessions, I was responsible for: